tbarron/tbarron.github.io/index.md

  * Can I get a "last built" string in my header so I can get some feedback about how long builds are lagging?

+ * Work out a way to change the layout of all pages in one place rather than having to edit each page file.
+   * This involved creating a _config.yml and setting the default layout there.
+However, I also had to remove the explicit layout setting from each content file (but we have to keep the empty front matter section so jekyll knows to process the file).
+I also created a straw man layout called 'unset.html' to have a B to test the A (minimal) against so I can flip the layout back and forth and see the change.
+I have to restart the local test server for it to see updates to _config.yml since jekyll just reads the config once at startup.
+However, with the server at github, I just push the site and the change shows up.